manix84/discord_gmod_bot_v2/api_description.md

 Additional info not in database but relevant:
 ### User object:
-  - Muted status (fetched from Discord when requested)
+  - Muted status (fetched from Discord when needed)

 # API:
 ### GET /